-It started in early February 2014 when a friend spoke about Tim Noakes new diet Red Book.
+It started in early February when a friend spoke about the new diet in the Real Meal Revolution Red Book.

 After browsing through her copy, I decided to buy my own copy of the RMR and started reading.